qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

    * a :guilabel:`Metadata URL`: the URL of a metadata document for the layer group.
    * a :guilabel:`Legend URL`: the URL of a legend image for the layer group.

+#. :guilabel:`Group request mode` controls the visibility of child layers in WMS.
+   The default value is :guilabel:`Normal`, where child layers are listed and can be requested individually.
+If set to :guilabel:`Opaque`, child layers are hidden and cannot be requested directly, but are still rendered when the group is requested.
 #.
 Optionally, you can check |checkbox| :guilabel:`Compute TIME dimension from children`
    to have QGIS Server compute the TIME dimension for the group based on the TIME dimensions of its child layers.